Solar deity: Worship of Surya

 The sun is prayed to by South Indians during the harvest festival.

 In Tamil Nadu, the Tamil people worship the sun god during the Tamil month of Thai, after a year of crop farming.
 The month is known as the harvesting month and people pay respects to the sun on the first day of the Thai month known as Thai pongal, or Pongal, which is a four-day celebration.
 It is one of the few indigenous worships by the Tamil people.

 In other parts of India, the festival is celebrated as Makar Sankranti and is mostly worshiped by Hindu diaspora.

 New religious movements

 Solar deities are revered in certain new religious movements.

 Theosophy

 The primary local deity in Theosophy is the Solar Logos, "the consciousness of the sun".

+Anthroposophical sculpture near the Goetheanum in Dornach, Switzerland, depicting the Grail's iconography of the lunar cup that welcomes the Sun as a symbol of the Eucharist.

+Anthroposophy

+Also in anthroposophy, the Sun is not merely a physical celestial body, but a supreme spiritual entity.

+Rudolf Steiner identifies it as the spiritual home of Christ, the cosmic Logos who united with the Earth through the event of Golgotha.

+In this sense, the Sun represents the macrocosmic image of the human I, source of life, will, and individual consciousness, playing a central role in the Earth's evolution.
+The Sun also evolves, having passed through previous stages according to anthroposophical cosmogony.
+During the Old Sun stage, human beings received the seed of their etheric body (life forces) precisely through the action of the solar hierarchies.

+Currently the Sun in anthroposophy symbolizes the warmth of knowledge, associated with the heart, often contrasted with the cold, lunar forces corresponding to the brain, which paralyze the solar impulse to make it bearable for humans.

 Thelema

 Thelema adapts its gods and goddesses from Ancient Egyptian religion, particularly those named in the Stele of Revealing, among whom is the Sun god Ra-Hoor-Khuit, a form of Horus.
 Ra-Hoor-Khuit is one of the principal deities described in Aleister Crowley's Liber AL vel Legis.

 In Thelema, Ra-Hoor-Khuit represents the active, warlike aspect of the solar deity Horus, embodying the principles of strength and power.
 The Stele of Revealing, a funerary tablet from the 26th dynasty of Egypt, plays a central role in Crowley's cosmology, symbolizing the New Aeon of Horus.
 This Aeon is characterized by the themes of individualism, self-realization, and the discovery of one's True Will.

 One of the key practices in Thelema is the daily performance of Liber Resh vel Helios, a set of solar adorations composed by Crowley.
 These rituals are performed at dawn, noon, sunset, and midnight, each directed towards different aspects of the Sun—Ra, Ahathoor, Tum, and Khephra, respectively.
 The practice aims to align the practitioner with the natural cycles of the Sun and to integrate the physical and spiritual dimensions of existence in accordance with Thelemic principles.